tomjoht/documentation-theme-jekyll/doc_tags.md

 ## Tags overview
 {% if site.audience == "designers" %}
-{{note}} With posts, tags have a namespace that you can access with <code>posts.tags.tagname</code>, where <code>tagname</code> is the name of the tag.
+{{site.data.alerts.note}} With posts, tags have a namespace that you can access with <code>posts.tags.tagname</code>, where <code>tagname</code> is the name of the tag.
 You can then list all posts in that tag namespace.
 But pages don't off this same tag namespace, so you could actually use another key instead of <code>tags</code>.
-Nevertheless, I'm using the same <code>tags</code> name here.{{end}}
+Nevertheless, I'm using the same <code>tags</code> name here.{{site.data.alerts.end}}
 {% endif %}

 To prevent tags from getting out of control and inconsistent, first make sure the tag appears in the \date/tags_doc.yml file.
 If it's not there, the tag you add to a page won't be read.
 I added this check just to make sure I'm using the same tags consistently and not adding new tags that don't have tag archive pages.

 {% if site.audience == "designers" %}
-{{note}} Unlike with WordPress, you have to build out the functionality for tags so that clicking a tag name shows you all pages with that tag.
-Tags in Jekyll are much more manual.{{end}}
+{{site.data.alerts.note}} Unlike with WordPress, you have to build out the functionality for tags so that clicking a tag name shows you all pages with that tag.
+Tags in Jekyll are much more manual.{{site.data.alerts.end}}
 {% endif %}

 Additionally, you must create a tag archive page similar to the other pages named doc_tag-{tagname}.html folder.
 This theme doesn't auto-create tag archive pages.